1980 US Open – Women's singles

 Chris Evert-Lloyd defeated Hana Mandlíková in the final, 5–7, 6–1, 6–1 to win the women's singles tennis title at the 1980 US Open.
-It was her fifth US Open title and her eleventh major singles title overall.
+It was her fifth US Open title and eleventh major singles title overall.

 Tracy Austin was the defending champion, but lost in the semifinals to Evert in a rematch of the previous year's final.

 Seeds

 The seeded players are listed below.
 Chris Evert is the champion; others show the round in which they were eliminated.